cirdua/jx-docs/content/en/community/code/_index.md

 ### Open a pull request

 We made a lot of progress.
 Good work.
 In this step we finally open a pull request to submit our additions.
-Open the [Jenkins X master repository](https://github.com/jenkins-x/jx/) on GitHub in your browser.
+Open the [Jenkins X main repository](https://github.com/jenkins-x/jx/) on GitHub in your browser.

 You should find a green button labeled with "New pull request".
 But GitHub is clever and probably suggests you a pull request like in the beige box below: